Abubakar-FYP/HyperledgerFabric-Voting--/README.md

 Along side with Hyperledger Fabric we also have used hyperledger explorer which provides a user friendly interface to see blockchain transactions that is going accross the network.

-The deployment of the website is still in continuation, Soon it'll be launched.

 If your interested,You can contact either of us on the contacts below.

 # Instructions of running it locally